-The 2015 Redox Biology Center Annual Retreat at Eugene T. Mahoney State Park will be held on March 20-21, 2015.
-This year's retreat will feature a poster session, scientific presentations by students and postdoctoral associates, and a plenary lecture by Dr. Holly Van Remmen, PhD, Senior Research Scientist of the Free Radical Biology and Aging Program and Full Member of the Oklahoma Medical Research Foundation in Oklahoma City, OK.
-She is currently Associate Editor of the Redox Biology journal.
+The 2016 Redox Biology Center Annual Retreat at Eugene T. Mahoney State Park will be held on April 15-16, 2016.
+This year's retreat will feature a poster session, scientific presentations by students and postdoctoral associates, and a plenary lecture by Dr. Dennis Winge, Professor of Internal Medicine and Research-Professor of Biochemistry at The University of Utah, Salt Lake City.

 Past Keynote Speakers